BenCreating/LPC-Spritesheet-Generator/README.md

 }
 ```

-The options for the male character base (for brevity, the authors and licenses are limited to those for the cast, thrust, walk, slash, shoot, and hurt animations) would look like this:
+The options for the male character base would look like this:

 ```json
 {